VasilVerdouw/fe-spotitube/README.md

 # Spotitube [![Build Status](https://travis-ci.org/HANICA-DEA/spotitube.svg?branch=master)](https://travis-ci.org/HANICA-DEA/spotitube) [![Coverage Status](https://coveralls.io/repos/github/HANICA-DEA/spotitube/badge.svg?branch=master)](https://coveralls.io/github/HANICA-DEA/spotitube?branch=master)

+## FORKED
+This fork contains minor changes to support websockets in certain areas of the front end.

+This is just a proof of concept.

+This proof of concept has been made for a school assignment to research websocket connections.

+*Original README below*

 This repository contains a front-end for the final programming assignment of the course OOSE-DEA at the [HAN University of Applied Sciences](https://www.han.nl/).

-**FORKED:** Made some minor changes to this version to support websockets at front-end level.
-This is just a proof of concept.

 ## Hosted version